 After Laparoscopic Gastric Bypass Surgery

-As you begin your new life after surgery, the team at our bariatric surgery practice will be right there with you, offering follow-up care and support.
+As you begin your new life after weight loss surgery, the team at our bariatric surgery practice will be right there with you, offering follow-up care and support.
 We will see you approximately one to two weeks after your surgery to make sure everything is going well, and additional check-up exams will occur once every four months for the next year.
 After that, we will see you at least once a year to monitor your progress and health.
 Of course, if at any time you feel that you need an appointment with your surgeon, one will be made for you quickly.

 We will also give you detailed diet and exercise instructions to follow after surgery, such as choosing high-protein foods and engaging in physical activity four or five times a week.

-Laproscopic Gastric Bypass surgery has been performed the longest because it is still, today, one of the best ways that patients can lose significant amounts of weight and keep it off.
+Laparoscopic Gastric Bypass surgery has been performed the longest because it is still, today, one of the best ways that patients can lose significant amounts of weight and keep it off.
 It can allow a patient to lose 70-80% of those pounds.

 - It can cure a patient of Type II Diabetes 95% of the time.